symphonists/duplicate_entry/README.markdown

 ## Usage

 When viewing an entry's "edit" form you will see a "Save as New" button.
 Submitting the form using this button will save changes to a brand new entry.
+If you have two sections with identical schemas (field names and types are compared) then a dropdown will be displayed beside the Save as New button allowing you to save a copy of the entry into the other section.

 ## Todo
 * Make the button translatable